jdrichardsappacad/react-2021/week-15/quizzes/07-servers-quiz.md

 # Server Quiz

-This quiz tests you on your understanding of servers.
+This quiz tests your understanding of servers.

 ## The questions